How to Improve Your Financial Health

 Evaluating your financial situation is the best way to make sure you’re practicing good habits and protecting your credit score.
 And happily, you don’t need an expert to review your personal finances to get started.
 All you have to do is create a budget.

-First, make a list of all your monthly expenditures, such as housing, transportation, food, utilities, insurance, childcare, etc. Then, calculate your monthly income after taxes and subtract that total from your expense total.
-If you have money in your budget after all your expenses, you’re on the right track with your personal finances.
-You can then decide where that extra money goes — for example, to savings, retirement, or to pay off your debts more quickly.
+First, make a list of all your monthly expenditures, such as housing, transportation, food, utilities, insurance, childcare, and other regular costs.
+Then, calculate your monthly income after taxes and subtract that total from your expense total.
+If you have money left over after all your expenses are deducted, you’re on the right track with your personal finances.
+You can then decide where that extra money goes—for example, to emergency savings, retirement, or to pay off your debts more quickly.

-Also known as “revolving your debt,” making minimum payments might seem like a perfectly normal habit.
-The truth is, it could seriously harm your financial wellbeing in the long run.
+If you owe money on credit cards, you have the option to pay only a small fraction of what you owe every month.
+This is also known as “revolving your debt."
+Making minimum payments might seem like a perfectly normal habit, but the truth is, it could seriously harm your financial well-being in the long run.
 This is because if you only pay the minimum on your debt and keep using your available credit, your credit utilization will rise, damaging your credit score.

-Having money in savings for an emergency can help you avoid adding to your debt or damaging your credit score.
+Having money in savings for an emergency can help you avoid adding to your debt or damaging your credit score if you have an unplanned bill.
 Saving even 10% of your paycheck each month could save you from a huge financial headache, should the unexpected occur.

-However, it’s a lot harder to save money quickly if you’re paying off unsecured debt like credit cards.
-This is especially true if your unsecured debt has high interest rates, because the amount you owe could go up every month.
+However, it’s a lot harder to save money quickly if you’re paying off unsecured debt like credit cards because the amount you owe could go up every month.
 That’s why it’s so important to get out of debt as quickly as possible.
-The faster you’re out of debt, the faster you can build up your savings and make the types of investments you’ve been hoping for.
+The faster you’re out of debt, the faster you can build up your savings and put yourself in good shape for the future.

 If you’re struggling with debt or worried about falling behind on payments, it might be time to take action beyond simple budgeting strategies.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt settlement program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to improve your financial health.
 Find out if you qualify.